m-wierzba/cat-container/README.md

 `singularity run --cleanenv <container> <batch file> <arguments>`

-To use your own, customised batch file, simply specify its path, e.g.:
+To use your own, customised batch file, simply specify its path, for instance:

 `singularity run --cleanenv container.simg -b $HOME/cat_standalone_segment.txt T1.nii`

-To use a default batch file, use one of the files included in the container (`/batch`):
+To use a default batch file, use one of the files included in the container (`/batch`), for instance:

 `singularity run --cleanenv container.simg -b /batch/cat_standalone_segment.txt T1.nii`